tari-labs/tari-university/src/preface/style-guide.md

 *Example*

 Under the heading [Spelling](#spelling), the text reference is "The applicable dictionary is Merriam-Webster Online [[1]]".
-Note the double square brackets, and the label 1.
+In the markdown text, note the double square brackets and the label 1.
+The rendered text shows [1].

 The second part of a reference link is inserted under the heading [References](#references), and appears as follows: